barkhad-isse/azure-secure-vm-lab/README.md

 ## Defender for Cloud

-1. Enabled Microsoft Defender for Servers (Plan 1) in Azure Defender for Cloud.
+1. Enabled Microsoft Defender for Servers in Azure Defender for Cloud.
 2. Confirmed that the VM is protected and monitored for vulnerabilities and threats.
 3. Reviewed Defender recommendations, such as enabling disk encryption.